 No, FASD is not a genetic syndrome but the behavioural presentation of FASD overlaps with other conditions.
 Good practice would suggest that to confidently diagnose FASD, you must first rule out other disorders that are known to have similar neurodevelopmental presentations.
 The best way to do this is to undergo genetic testing (CGH micro array is still the current minimum recommendation, however local pathways may offer different assessments).
 Genetic testing is nationally commissioned and needs to be underway prior to referral to the clinic.
-We cannot do that in our clinic, although we can refer on to our regional service, at a cost.
-It is often easier, and in most cases is already commissioned, to have these tests done locally before referral to us.
+We cannot do genetic testing at our clinic.
+It is the responsibility of local referrers to ensure that this is completed.

 FASDs can't be cured but they can be managed.
 The earlier they are diagnosed, the more that can be done to help.

 Once someone is diagnosed, we focus on helping that person manage their condition, with the aim of preventing secondary social and psychological issues, such as social exclusion and mental ill health, from developing.